Connect with us

 Interview Process

-Almost any interview you go into these days, they will ask what your strengths and weaknesses are.
-I hate to break it to you, typing and Microsoft office programs are not a skill employers are looking for in this process.
+Almost any interview you go into these days will ask what your strengths and weaknesses are.
+I hate to break it to you, but typing and Microsoft Office programs are not skills employers are looking for in this process.
 In this day and age, it’s a requirement so don’t add this in there.
 Instead, think of ways this company can benefit from having you.
 Do you have a strong work ethic?
 Do you have good people skills?
 How are your communication or organization skills?

-Some other key things to keep in mind while going through this is to keep calm, don’t be fidgety when you are in the “hot” seat.
-Stay interested with the conversation, do your best to not zone out.
+Some other key things to keep in mind while going through this are to keep calm and not be fidgety when you are in the “hot” seat.
+Stay interested in the conversation, and do your best to not zone out.
 Do your best to not interrupt too and never speak negatively about your previous employers.

 Get Your Mind Ready